microdee/YXX/Convention/README.md

 ```

 This yaml feature could actually map nicely to specify both a list of attributes and a direct value for an entity in the document, however one part is still missing, the tag name.

+Fear not though, writing explicit key-value notation is very cumbersome, may look even uglier than XML, and defeats the purpose of being "human friendly".
+For these reasons YXX should never require the author to write documents with it.

 ### Anatomy of YXX tag objects